KiruthikaRamadoss/KiruthikaRamadoss_Portfolio.github.io/README.md

 **Welcome to my GitHub profile!**

-I’m a data and machine learning enthusiast currently pursuing my MS in Data Analytics & Information Systems at Texas State University (Current GPA: 4.0).
-I'm passionate about turning data into meaningful insights and building scalable, real-world solutions.
-With a strong foundation in Python, SQL, and Power BI, I enjoy applying analytics, automation, and machine learning to solve complex problems and drive decision-making.
+- I’m a data and machine learning enthusiast currently pursuing my MS in Data Analytics & Information Systems at Texas State University
+- I'm passionate about turning data into meaningful insights and building scalable, real-world solutions
+- With a strong foundation in Python, SQL, and Power BI, I enjoy applying analytics, automation, and machine learning to solve complex problems and drive decision-making

+## Currently

+- Graduate student in Data Analytics & Information Systems at Texas State University (Current GPA: 4.0)
+- Leading tech innovation as Vice President at Level Up student organization
+- Exploring advanced machine learning, real-time analytics, and cloud-based solutions
+- Building end-to-end data pipelines and interactive dashboards with Python, SQL, and Power BI

 **Graduating Dec 2025 | Open to Fall 2025 Internship Opportunities in Data Analytics, Data Engineering, or Machine Learning**

 ## 🚀 Projects I've Worked On: